Rokina Chapel: General information

-Rokina tsässon is dedicated to Saint Anastasia and 11 November is a commemoration day (Nahtsipäev) for Anastasia (29 October according to Julian calendar).
-Tsässon is not in constant use.
+Rokina Chapel is dedicated to Saint Anastasia and 11 November is a commemoration day (Nahtsipäev) for Anastasia (29 October according to Julian calendar).
+The chapel is not in constant use.
 The building is not state-protected and is in good condition.
 The last renovation was done with the funding from a state programme “Preservation and development of sanctuaries” in 2009.
 In the course of renovation, lower beams were replaced, the entrance-room was fixed up and an eternit roof was replaced by a board roof.